This post is the part of trading series.

 In this tutorial, I am going to discuss TA-Lib, a technical analysis library for Python apps.
-Before I move on and discuss how you can do technical analysis in Python, allow me to discuss what technical analysis is and how it helps to take a decision whether you buy an asset, sell or hold it.
+Before I move on and discuss how you can do technical analysis in Python, allow me to discuss what technical analysis is and how it helps to make a decision about whether you buy an asset, sell, or hold it.

 What is Technical Analysis